christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 "Gaius" then can refer to Asander's connection to the Gallian (Gauls (Galli = Celt in Latin)) people or his ancestry in the region.

-"Gaius" might also refer to the Scythian Gaya (Clan).

 Ceasar's gentilice (surname) was Iulius.
+Iulius comes from Dyaus (the sky god, same as Zeus, Jupiter - the name Zeus comes from the pronunciation of "Dyeus", and (I)Jupiter comes from the pronunciation of "Dyeus Pter" (Diespiter -> Iupiter)).
+So Iulius = Dyaus -> Iou -> Jupiter.
+"Iulius" (Julius) is related to "Iove" (Jove) which is the Roman equivalent of Zeus, and would have been pronouced Yahweh in the Latin language.
+The ancient
-Iulius can refer to the ancient Celtic tribe known as the Iudii or Iudaei.
-"Ioulios" (ιούλιος) in Greek also means "descended from Jupiter" or "son of Jupiter".
-So, it is possible that the word "jew" comes from the Iudii or Iudaei.
+Celtic tribe known as the Iudii, Iudaei. or "Ioulios" (ιούλιος) in Greek, also means "descended from Jupiter" or "son of Jupiter".
+So, they got their name from Jupiter as well.
+It is possible that the word "jew" comes from the Iudii or Iudaei.

 The Egyptian name "Asar" was another name for Osiris.
 "Ra"